noissefnoc/gas-library-pixela/README.md

 ## Synopsis

 NOTE: Following usages omit expection handling.
-But Pixela methods raise exception from Google Apps Script `UrlFetchApp()` function when HTTP request failed.
+But Pixela methods raise exception from Google Apps Script `UrlFetchApp()` and `JSON.parse()` function when HTTP request failed.
 So you add exeption handling code to following codes as necessary.

 ### Create user (just one time)